Financial support for self-isolating

 Is there a time limit to apply?

-You can apply for the payment up to 14 days after your period of self-isolation ended.
+You can apply for the payment up to 28 days after the first day of your period of self-isolation.

 How long will it take the council to process applications?

 Provided you meet the criteria and have provided all the evidence requested, we aim to process and get the payment to you as soon as possible.

 How long will the schemes last for?